crackerjacques/Easing_ReaScript/README.md

 When naming the main character, there was an "automatic" option, and if you selected it, you would get a result like this script.
 Our names may sound strange to alphabetical people, __but this allows us to create names that even we Japanese can't pronounce.__
 Various people you meet on your journey will call you by a string of letters that you don't know how to pronounce.

+H.P.
+Lovecraft named Cthulhu as an unpronounceable word, and that's generally how it goes.
+I think that starting with the sea is also in a way similar to Cthulhu.